What Happens When You Mix Xanax (Alprazolam) and Alcohol?

 Alcohol is also considered a depressant.
 Many of the side effects of abusing Xanax are similar to those of abusing alcohol.
 It is important to remember, abusing just one of these drugs can lead to serious dependency issues and increased health risks.
+The long-term effects of abusing both alcohol and Xanax may include everything from insomnia and agitation to depression and addiction.

 Combining both Xanax and alcohol further amplifies the health risks and dependency upon the drugs.
 Since the effects are intensified, the likelihood of an accidental overdose is greater.
 Furthermore, the effects experienced and dangerous consequences of consuming both together become even more pronounced.